Skip to main content

 The Back Order Stock Allocation Policy determines what happens when stock is booked into the system when there are back orders that require the stock.

-• First in First Out: This will automatically let the system allocate any new stock booked into the oldest orders first that require the stock - working its way back to the newest until the stock has been exhausted.
-So if you have back orders totalling 100 units and only 90 units are delivered - the newest 10 orders will be left on back-order until more stock is booked in.
+• First in First Out - This will automatically let the system allocate any new stock booked in to the oldest orders first that require the stock, working its way back to the newest until the stock has been exhausted.
+If you have back orders totalling 100 units and only 90 units are delivered, the newest 10 orders will be left on back-order until more stock is booked in.

-• Manual: With this setting, it is left to the client user to determine which orders to allocate stock to by going to Orders, Back Orders.
-This can be a preferred choice if you regularly have more back-orders than stock deliveries clear and so need to manage customers on a more one-on-one level.
+• Manual - With this setting, it is left to the client user to determine which orders to allocate stock to by going to Orders then Back Orders.
+This can be a preferred choice if you regularly have more back-orders than stock deliveries clear and need to manage customers on a more one-on-one level.

 Auto Reprocessing Back Order Setting

-Mintsoft can automatically reprocess backorders every 15 minutes, meaning backorders that are ready to be processed will automatically change to NEW.
-To enable automatic reprocessing, please do the following:
+Mintsoft can automatically reprocess back orders every 15 minutes, meaning back orders that are ready to be processed will automatically change to NEW.
+After enabling this feature, you should wait 15-20 minutes for the system to begin automatic reprocessing.
+To enable automatic reprocessing:

 1. Click Settings then Customer Account Settings.